UrbanInstitute/quick-quiz/README.md

 }
 ```

-Next, create a div to contain your quiz and include bootstrap and `quiz.js`
+Finally, create a div to contain your quiz and include bootstrap and `quiz.js`

 ```html
 <!DOCTYPE html>